 Secondly, it is very rare indeed for goods to actually be removed with industry sources stating that goods are only removed in less than 0.5% of cases!!
 In reality, it is the ‘threat’ of goods being removed that a bailiff relies upon for payment.
 Whether this is right or wrong, the fact remains, that such a threat very often leads to payment being made.

 The good news, is that under the Taking Control of Goods Regulations there are far more items that are exempt from being taken into control by the bailiff.

 Items that are exempt from being taken by a bailiff:

-Items or equipment (for example, tools, books, telephones, computer equipment and vehicles) which are necessary and for use personally by the debtor in the debtor’s employment, business, trade, profession, study or education, except that in any case the aggregate value of the items or equipment to which this exemption is applied shall not exceed £1,350;
+Items or equipment (for example, tools, books, telephones, computer equipment and vehicles) which are necessary and for use personally by the debtor in the debtor’s employment, business, trade, profession, study or education.
+The aggregate value shall not exceed £1,350;

 Clothes, beds, bedding, furniture, household equipment, items and provisions as are reasonably required to satisfy the basic domestic needs of the debtor and every member of the debtor’s household